harish795r/CPS-Booster/README.md

 <p align="left"><img src="https://i.imgur.com/396XVxl.png"></p>

 For Cps, The Lower You Put Delay Time The Lower CPS You Will Get And Change The Keys As You Want

-# If You've Found Any Issues In The Script Then Please Tell Us The Issue In The Issues Tab We Will Fix It